Bonidia/Bonidia/README.md

 ---
 ## Awards/Grants/ScholarShips

-⭐ Elected among the 70 finalists (among the 10 finalists in the Higher Education Category - Total of 2897 subscribers - BioFatecou project (Fatec Ourinhos) in the Transforming Educator Award, which aims to select the most transformative projects in Brazil, 2023.
+⭐ 10 finalists in the Higher Education Category - Transforming Educator Award, 2023.
+Elected among the 70 finalists (among the 10 finalists in the Higher Education Category - Total of 2897 subscribers - BioFatecou project) in the Transforming Educator Award, which aims to select the most transformative projects in Brazil, 2023.

 ⭐ Google Latin America Research Awards (LARA), Google, 2021.
 BioAutoML: Automated Feature Engineering for Classification of Biological Sequences (24 awarded projects, from a base of 700 submissions).